tanaka-chitete/amethyst/README.md

 ![image info](./images/image4.png)

+6. Execute other queries using the tables found in `chinook.db` or those found in other databases if you wish!

-6. Exit the application by clicking the exit icon found in the top left corner of the GUI.
+7. Once finished, exit the application by clicking the exit icon found in the top left corner of the GUI.

 ### Restoration